IliaTrofimov/MD4/README.md

 # MD4
-MD4 hashing algorythm implementation and GUI app for hashing files and text
+MD4 hashing algorythm implementation and GUI app for hashing files and text.
+Was made by me as university project.

 ## MD4 project
 Is a C# library with several implementations of MD4 algorythm.